fahrenfort/ADAM/image_generation/export_fig/README.md

 **Lighting and transparency** - when using the painters renderer, transparency and lighting effects are not supported.
 Sorry, but this is an inherent feature of MATLAB's painters renderer.
 To find out more about the capabilities of each rendering method, see [here](http://www.mathworks.com/access/helpdesk/help/techdoc/creating_plots/f3-84337.html#f3-102410).
 You can still export transparent objects to vector format (SVG) using the excellent [plot2svg](http://www.mathworks.com/matlabcentral/fileexchange/7401) package, then convert this to PDF, for example using [Inkscape](http://inkscape.org/).
 However, it can't handle lighting.

 **Lines in patch objects** - when exporting patch objects to PDF using the painters renderer (default), sometimes the output can appear to have lines across the middle of rectangular patches; these lines are the colour of the background, as if there is a crack in the patch, allowing you to see through.
-This issue is a feature of the software used to display the PDF, rather than the PDF itself.
-Sometimes disabling anti-aliasing in this software can get rid of the lines ([discussion](https://github.com/altmany/export_fig/issues/44)).
+This appears to be due to bugs in MATLAB's internal vector rendering code.
+These lines can often be removed from the PDF using software such as [InkScape](https://inkscape.org).
+Sometimes disabling anti-aliasing in the PDF-reader software can get rid of the lines ([discussion](https://github.com/altmany/export_fig/issues/44)).

 **Out of memory** - if you run into memory issues when using export_fig, some ways to get round this are:
  1. Reduce the level of anti-aliasing.